magomimmo/modern-cljs/doc/tutorial-12.md

 to both the `email` and the `password` HTML5 `input` field elements of the form.

-Uhm, this is again a kind code duplication and I hate it more than the previuos one.
-Luckly this time we have an handy solution based on [domina library][2].
-Let's modify the `validate-email` and `validate-password` handlers in such a way that, instead of having those patterns and help messages screwed in the source code, we can get them from the input elements attributes by using the `attr` function defined in the `domina` namespace.
+Umm, this is again a kind of code duplication and I hate it more than the previous one.
+Luckly this time we have a handy solution based on the [domina library][2].
+Let's modify the `validate-email` and `validate-password` handlers in such a way that, instead of having those patterns and help messages defined in the source code, we can get them from the input elements attributes by using the `attr` function defined in the `domina` namespace.
 Following is the fragment of the updated code from `login.cljs`.